SAP/cloud-security-services-integration-library/java-security/Migration_SAPJavaBuildpackProjects.md

 **This document is only applicable for J2EE web applications securing their application with SAP Java Buildpack.** The SAP Java Buildpack version `x.y.z` does not any longer use Spring and deprecated SAP-internal security libraries.

-This migration document is a step-by-step guide explaining how to replace your dependencies to the deprecated SAP-internal security libraries with the open-sourced one.
-Furthermore the guide explains how to switch to the latest API, provided by the SAP Java Buildpack as of version `x.y.z`.
+This migration document is a step-by-step guide explaining how to replace your dependencies to the deprecated SAP-internal security libraries with the open-sourced ones.

 ## Prerequisites